xiyichen/smplify-x-partial/README.md

 ```
 where the `DATA_FOLDER` should contain two subfolders, *images*, where the images are located, and *keypoints*, where the OpenPose output should be stored.

 If `use_gender_classifier` is set to True, `homogeneous_ckpt` should contain the path to the pre-trained model of the gender classifier [Homogenus](https://github.com/nghorbani/homogenus).
 If it's set to False, a gender flag `--gender='male/female/neutral'` should be used.
 The gender predictions aren't very accurate for aggresive truncations and low-resolution images.
-For such cases, we recommend inputting the gender detected by human.
+For such cases, we recommend inputting the gender determined by human.

 For aggressive trunctions in video captures or social media images, the focal length approximation mentioned in the paper could also be inaccurate.
 In such cases, it is recommended to test different focal length values.